 Speelyai Fish Hatchery and Recreation Area

 Ready for a fun outing that is just 2 miles west of Anderson Lodge?
-Here you will find a scenic lake with 2-lane boat launch, picnic area, picnic shelters, and restroom facilities.
-There is also a roped off swimming area that is great for summer fun.
-This is a day-use only park with limited access.
-Once the parking lot is full, the entrance will close for the lot. (you may park on road and hike in when this happens) This is a favorite spot for our reunions and the locals too.
+Here you will find a scenic lake with a 2-lane boat launch, picnic area, picnic shelters, and restroom facilities.
+There is also a roped-off swimming area that is great for summer fun.
+This is a day-use-only park with limited access.
+Once the parking lot is full, the entrance will close for the lot. (you may park on the road and hike in when this happens) This is a favorite spot for our reunions and the locals too.

 Merwin Lake Park

-Merwin Lake is the Largest recreation area on the Lewis River.
-Here you will find 135 picnic tables, two covered picnic shelters, swimming and outdoor games opportunities, playground, water and restrooms.
+Merwin Lake is the largest recreation area on the Lewis River.
+Here you will find 135 picnic tables, two covered picnic shelters, swimming, and outdoor games opportunities, a playground, water and restrooms.
 This park is quite large and can accommodate up to 1,500 people!
 This a lovely and picturesque park even suitable for bank fishing.
 The park is west of Anderson Lodge just off Hwy 503.

 Cresap Bay Park

 Cresap Bay Park is a beautiful park for camping and day use.
 From the Lodge drive east to the intersection where Hwy 503 turns south.
 Turn right and follow the highway to the Cresap Bay entrance on the right.
 This park is great for swimming, has a two-lane boat ramp, 56 overnight campsites .group campsites, a covered shelter with a fireplace, sink and electricity, a separate 23-slip marina, water, restrooms and showers.
 There are no RV hookups but there is a dump station.
 Open Friday before Memorial Day through September 30.
 Cresap Bay is a terrific area and so close to the Lodge.